limine-bootloader/limine/PROTOCOL.md

 };
 ```
 * `id` - The ID of the request.
 This is an 8-byte aligned magic number that the
-bootloader will scan for inside the executable file to find requests.
+bootloader will scan for inside the loaded executable image to find requests.
 Requests
-may be located anywhere inside the executable as long as they are 8-byte
+may be located anywhere inside the loaded executable image as long as they are 8-byte
 aligned.
 There may only be 1 of the same request.
 The bootloader will refuse
 to boot an executable with multiple of the same request IDs.
 Alternatively,
 it is possible to provide a list of requests explicitly via an executable file section.